ssalazarheredia/vehicle_analysis/README.md

 📆 08 January 2024 | 5 min. read

 Over the last couple of years the electric car market has grown to become a US$561.3bn market worldwide.
 In the UK, the car market has increased steadily after the pandemic with around 600k electric cars now in the road, an increased from 100k in 2019 and accounting for 2% of overall cars in the road.
-There are more electric cars than ever in the uk roads and this trend is likely to continue as consumers shift from diesel cars to less polluting cars.
+There are more electric cars than ever in the uk roads, this trend is likely to continue as consumers shift from diesel to less polluting cars.

 ![alt text](https://github.com/ssalazarheredia/vehicle_analysis/blob/main/graphs/total%20number%20licenced%20of%20electric%20cars%20in%20the%20UK.png)

 ### Electric cars now more popular than diesel cars

-The shift in consumer behavior has been shiftly, in 2016 there was a complete dominance of petrol and diesel vehicles with a 50/50 split on the total number of cars but now diesel vehicles only account for less than 10% of new registrations and for the first time in 2021 there were more new registration of electric cars than diesel.
+ In 2016, there was a complete dominance of petrol and diesel vehicles, each constituting a 50/50 split in the total number of car registrations.
+However, the landscape has since undergone a substantial evolution, with diesel vehicles now representing less than 10% of new registrations.
+A significant milestone was reached in 2021, as new registrations of electric cars surpassed those of diesel for the first time.

 ![alt text](https://github.com/ssalazarheredia/vehicle_analysis/blob/main/graphs/Car%20registrations%20by%20fuel%20type.png)